 Recordings and Covid-19 Policies: Given the Covid-19 pandemic, I am going to try and ensure all lectures are recorded.
 I have been told our classroom is equipped with a camera and speaker to adequately record lectures.
-This is done to ensure people who need to isolate, or miss class for another reason, may still participate in class and access our content.
+This is done to ensure people who need to isolate, or miss class for another reason, may still access our content.
+Masks will be required during our lectures.
 In addition, please ensure you are following Brown University guidelines regarding the Covid-19 pandemic.
 More information can be found here.

-Accommodations: If you have an exam accommodation approved by Student Accessibility Accommodations, you must let me know at least one week before the exam.
+Accommodations: If you have an exam accommodation approved by the Student Accessibility Accommodations, you must let me know at least two weeks before the exam.
 Please contact me directly through email or Canvas.